MobileTeleSystems/syncmaster/docs/scheduler/start_scheduler.rst

 Installation process
 ~~~~~~~~~~~~~~~~~~~~

-Docker will download worker image of syncmaster scheduler (same as backend image) & broker, and run them.
+Docker will download worker image of syncmaster scheduler & broker, and run them.
 Options can be set via ``.env`` file or ``environment`` section in ``docker-compose.yml``

 .. dropdown:: ``docker-compose.yml``